dodgebc/jaxkd/README.md

 Additional helpful functionality can be found in `jaxkd.extras`.
 - `query_neighbors_pairwise` and `count_neighbors_pairwise` for brute-force neighbor searches
-- `k_means` for clustering using *k*-means++ initialization
+- `k_means` for clustering using *k*-means++ initialization, thanks to [@NeilGirdhar](https://github.com/NeilGirdhar) for contributions

-Suggestions and contributons for other extras are welcome!
+Suggestions and contributions for other extras are always welcome!

 ## Installation
 To install, use `pip`.
 The only dependency is `jax`.